christianpark6/Data-Science-Visualizations-Project/README.md

+The goal of this project was to conduct data analysis on datasets that included characteristics of national parks all around the world.
+I wanted to find predictors and find factors that could help explain the population of various animals found in these parks.
+Through the analysis I had to clean the data, create certain visualizations that would be applicable in terms of helping me conduct my analysis and test whether other recommended visualizations were appropriate.

 Below are the instructions to do the following:
 1. Download CSV and create new data frame to use with code.
 2.Create a function that creates other data frames based on animal category.